mb0/xelf-old/README.md

 The author envisioned this tool, while building a typical back-office software:

- * Config files for multiple deployments need a data format that would benefit from expressions.
+ * where configuration files could benefit from simple expressions
- * Template languages are used for HTML, emails, PDFs or even receipts on both server and client.
+ * templates could help generating html and PDFs on both the server and client
- * Complex queries for other data heavy pages accumulate parameters and quasi-expressions.
+ * complex queries for data heavy pages would accumulate expression like parameters
- * Event sourcing composite field updates, e.g. tag list, have special notations sooner or later.
- * Domain models are useful at compile and runtime both on the server and the client.
+ * data schema was needed at runtime and to generate code for different languages

 For all of those cases there are projects and solutions available that can be used and implemented.
 Each has its own environment with a different syntax and limitations.
 That is fine at first.